award

 In most cases, lemon laws apply to vehicles that are used for personal, family, or household purposes.
 This typically includes cars, SUVs, or trucks purchased primarily for daily commutes, errands, or transporting family members.

 If your vehicle was used for personal activities—such as driving to work, grocery shopping, or taking your children to school—it likely qualifies for lemon law protection.
-The goal of lemon law statutes is to protect everyday consumers who invest in vehicles that turn out to be defective, unreliable, or unsafe despite multiple repair attempts.
+The goal of lemon law statutes is to protect everyday consumers who invest in vehicles that prove defective, unreliable, or unsafe despite multiple repair attempts.

 Does the Lemon Law Cover Business Vehicles?